-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 And the only thing implying that he'd worked too much and for that didn't get to know his own son, is Sirius saying so.
 But how could Sirius know?
 As far as we know, he wasn't a friend to Juniior or know anything about the Crouch family.
 Not to mention that he naturally had a low opinion on Senior, who had thrown him into Azkaban without a trial while he was innocent.
 I'm sure Senior worked a lot, and that Sirius didn't just make up it all.
 For he did fight in the same war as Barty, but the point is; he didn't know anything but what the man's work morals seemed to an outsider.
 And was Sirius even literally working with him, inside the Ministry?

 Barty and Junior, if they weren't so always, probably did grow more or less distant during those years with the boy mostly at Hogwarts and the father loving his important job.
 But the father working too much may not have been the main reason, and he may have still known his son well enough.
-In my view it was much more the lack of approval than lack of attention, that destroyed them.
+In my view it was much more the lack of approval than lack of attention that destroyed them.
 That, Sirius could not know, so naturally he'd assume it was lack of attention and not knowing each other, and his hate probably affected how much he actually cared about the accurate case.
-The point; Sirius probably wasn't completely off the truth but how close to it he in the end was, is very qurstionable.
+The point; Sirius probably wasn't completely off the truth but how close to it he in the end was, is very questionable.

 So, Senior being a distant father - I'm not ready to sign that belief until I'm able to dismiss all those - in my opinion essential - psychological points seeing to the image the book gives.
-I mean, is it not safe to assume Rowling may have thought of them too as she wrote them to happen.
+I mean, is it to assume Rowling may have thought of them too as she wrote them to happen.
 (So please note; of course some of his characteristics we can see in GoF would've always been there.
 So I'm not saying Senior would've been completely different person before the trial and all, but easily could've been essentially and remarkably different.
-In example; not necessarely a distant father.)
+In example; not necessarily a distant father.)

 I also believe he wasn't quite as extreme with his family, as he was with the Death Eaters and such.
-Because he naturally loved his family, more or less, whereas he despised and detested dark wizards.
-That's likely to make a remarkable difference even with extremenist personalities.
+He naturally loved his family, more or less, whereas he despised and detested dark wizards.
+That's likely to make a remarkable difference even with extremist personalities.
 Of course, maybe it didn't in Barty's case.
-We really don't knoe enough about him as he was before that trial, to form a certain opinion on that matter.
+We really don't know enough about him as he was before that trial, to form a certain opinion on that matter.
 But as said, I think it did make a difference to him.
 After all, he did not leave Junior to rot in Azkaban unlike he said in the trial, and many other details made me think he wanted what's best for his family.
 My fan fiction "Screaming In Our Hearts" is explaining Junior's trial and everything that followed it.
 And I'm going to write a fic that tells the actual Longbottom torture night all the way up to the trial.

 To tell you more about the early years of my Junior's life...
-I have visioned he was a true Gryffindor in a way, but also with many strong Syltherin features too, but his heart in the deepest that of a Gryffinfdor.
+I have a vision he was a true Gryffindor in a way, but also with many strong Syltherin characteristics too, but his heart in the deepest that of a Gryffinfdor.
 He was close with his father and they had their good times and the boy had felt the feeling of being loved by him, but the father in the end put his job as a judge ahead his family, for too long took his job as a judge more important than that of as a father.
 When daddy's little boy was always there but the father did not take care of the relationship, anything good and beautiful is sure to slowly turn into bad, through loneliness, uncertainty, bitterness, all the way to occasional moments of hate.
 If dad was not enough there for him when he needed him the most after his mother got deathly ill but selfishly drowned his own sorrow into his precious job, and the kid happened to be in sensitive age at the time, things would certainly get worse fast.
-But they never got so distant, that the father didn't know his son.
+But they never got so distant that the father didn't know his son.
 It was the lack of approval that triggered the worst to happen.
 Nothing to do with knowing the person.

 Junior was a mama's boy only to a degree; his mother worshipped him so that he had not grown to see and respect her as a parent but look at her as an utter equal or even worse.
 He had a more genuinely strong and moving emotional bond to his mother than to his father because he'd spent more time with her and because she was always (too) kind and gentle no matter what and tried to get her baby out of anything stupid he'd pulled.
 But that's all to his mama's-boyness.
 (Junior reckoned his mother might be willing to try and help him in the trial.)

-A boy child has a need and tendency to look up to his father more, in any case and a child needs at least one true parent.
+A boy child has a need and tendency to look up to his father more in any case, and a child needs at least one true parent.
 My Junior had a spirited nature and as said, he didn't think his mother as an authority figure or someone to look up to, and so couldn't even come to feel childlike devotion for her.
 His father certainly was someone to gain all that.
 And as said, he was his father's son.
 Thus, Junior was always a daddy's boy in his own heart and world.
 And also in his father's.
-(Junior broke down and grew deeply bitter because of the events in his trial, as he had thought "But I'm your son!" might help.
+(Junior broke down and grew deeply bitter because of the events in his trial, as he had thought "I'm your son!" might help.
 And the father was in fury, in shcok, and wouldn't listen, because his boy would not be a Death Eater, the very least a torturer.
-The boy becoming a DE wasn't a surprise really but just extremely unpleasent and he knew his child would not take part in a torture like that out of free will, while the torture crime was such a shock that he wasn't thinking anything clearly.
+The boy becoming a Death Eater wasn't a surprise really but just extremely unpleasent and he knew his child would not take part in a torture like that out of free will, while the torture crime was such a shock that he wasn't thinking anything clearly.
 Especially as it was all publicly revealed.
 And as I've said, the disowning wasn't what it seemed - he never stopped loving Junior as his son.)

 If you've seen the film 'Liar, Liar', starring Jim Carrey and Justin Cooper - something along that essence I imagine the relationship between the child Junior and his father.
 I said 'something along' and 'essence' - not a copy of it.
 My basic point with this; Like Max, Junior worshipped his daddy regardless of all the disappointments and his father absolutely loved him but just didn't get what he was doing wrong until he thought he'd lose the boy.
 But Junior and his dad didn't get a Disney ending because there are additional elements to them as their family situation and personalities are different than and they obviously had more issues than Max and his dad.

-HP WIKI VS. ...
+HP WIKI VS. THE AUTHOR'S INTENT

 I want to say a little about the mother at this point: the day she and the father saved Junior from Azkaban.
-Those moments have always fascinated me the most in the family's story in any case but especially in this interpretation of mine, where they all were close to each others.
-And so the mother could trust that, even though the father and son had fallen apart for ever, the father would take care of their son, keep him safe and taken care of.
+Those moments have always fascinated me the most in the family's story in any case but especially in this interpretation of mine, wherein they all were close to each others.
+And so the mother could trust that even though the father and son had fallen apart forever, the father would take care of their son, keep him safe and taken care of.
 Because it was her wish and she also knew the father too, still loved his son; that the disowning wasn't what it seemed.
 And so those moments were just as painful to the father as they were to the other two - even if Junior didn't believe any of it anymore.
-His mother's sacrifice was just the most ultimate even for a mother; willing to die in such inhumane prison, so that her son could live free, even though the boy had commited such an unthinkable crime.
+His mother's sacrifice was just the most ultimate even for a mother; willing to die in such inhumane prison, so that her son could live free, even though the boy had committed such an unthinkable crime.

-But I don't think it was simply the parent-child love-bond that made them do it, though of course it was essential - but also as essentialy something the Archbishop Fulton Sheen has talked about; being able to bear and love the unbeautiful because one had already seen the beautiful.
+But I don't think it was simply the parent-child love-bond that made them do it, though of course it was essential - but also as essentially something the Archbishop Fulton Sheen has talked about; being able to bear and love the unbeautiful because one had already seen the beautiful.

 HIS DEVOTION AS A DEATH EATER

-Anyone who is fanatic about Voldemort, is not in their right mind, and would gladly go to Azkaban, care about Voldemort's possible return and wait for him.
+Anyone who is fanatic about Voldemort is not in their right mind, and would gladly go to Azkaban, would care about Voldemort's possible return and wait for him.
 All this is what the Lestranges did.
 And what Barty Jr. did NOT do.
 He could not have been a fanatic Death Eater during the first war.

 I do believe he was devoted enough to remain loyal.
 But I think his development as a Death Eater was rather complex, instead of him being a full blown DE from the beginning.

-Azkaban is a place where anyone who has nothing to hold on to, would lose their mind and values or whatever was left of them when being thrown in there.
+Azkaban is a place where anyone who has nothing to hold on to would lose their mind and values or whatever was left of them when being thrown in there.
 In that extremely inhumane and torturous, cold and insane place, one has to live and feel over and over again their worst and most painful memories, while being fed off of their happy ones, which would only increase the affect of the most worst and painful ones.
 BCJ most likely re-lived over and over and over again, for a year but in genuine belief that it would be for life, the disowning and being sent to hell by his own father who he - for one reason or another - had thought would never do such a thing, and who he had in the end begged and pleaded not to.
-And also maybe how his mother was hurting in that trial.
+And also maybe he re-lived how his mother was hurting in that trial.

 Like everyone else, Bellatrix Lestrange had her traumas and pains too, and went even more insane in there than she was before she was thrown in, but she obviously never lost her will to live - why? - because she was proud to suffer in that place for her master, she believed in and she CARED about the return of their master much more than of anything else in her life.
 And she yearned for it, she was looking forward to it, probably thought of nothing else but it.
-And Sirius - like Bellatrix, he either didn't lose his will to live, and he didn't even go insane - why? - because he held on to his innocence and the fact that Peter was still out there and so he had hope to get out one day, not to mention that he harboured revenge towards Peter.
+And Sirius either didn't lose his will to live, and he didn't even go insane - why? - because he held on to his innocence and the fact that Peter was still out there and so he had hope to get out one day, not to mention that he harboured revenge towards Peter.

 That, as well as his utmost bitterness for and will to revenge his father's betrayal of him, immediately had the space to truly live in him and he came to live by it when realized he would get out of that hell and have the chance to look for Voldemort.
-And you know, I'd say all of that would happen all the more certainly if BCJ hadn't tortured the Longbottoms but still been sentenced for it like that by someone who was supposed to have faith in him and love him.
-But as analysed, it could easily develop like that even if he was guilty of the torture.
+And I'd say all of that would happen all the more certainly if BCJ hadn't tortured the Longbottoms but still been sentenced for it like that by someone who was supposed to have faith in him and love him.
+But as analyzed, it could easily develop like that even if he was guilty of the torture.

 In 1995 BCJ says his dream and greatest ambition was to serve Voldemort and to prove himself to the man and he cared about being honoured by him.
 To me those words ooze extremely strong emotion and motivations.
 They would've driven his mental strength, and so he would have been as tough as Bella.
 Or at least much tougher than he was.
-So I really don't think he could've been a fanatic and 100% DE in 1981.
+So I really don't think he could've been a fanatic and 100% Death Eater in 1981.

 There is also a possibility that Bellatrix didn't know Junior was a Death Eater until Voldemort disappeared, and so not know how many percent of a DE the boy was.
 And perhaps she meant to crucio Junior too in order to find out about Voldemort's whereabouts, (as Junior was the son of the very person who lead the war against them), and so Junior had to reveal that he too was one of them and certainly had to give an impression that he was 100% for their master even if he wasn't.
 (Damn, why didn't I think of that before, when I analyzed how my Junior ended up taking part in the Longbottom case?
 So I add that to it.
 That is definitely my view of the matter.)

-They believe some people are more sensitive to dementors than others and that they made Junior feel his mother's pain about his evilness.
-As far as I've understood, the dementors do not make a person feel another person's feelings but they make a person re-live over again their own most painful memories, which naturally will make them re-feel their own feelings about the memory.
+They believe some people are more sensitive to Dementors than others and that they made Junior feel his mother's pain about his evilness.
+As far as I've understood, the Dementors do not make a person feel another person's feelings but they make a person re-live over again their own most painful memories, which naturally will make them re-feel their own feelings about the memory.
 Not someone else's.
 So, if BCJ's giving up had to do with his mother's feelings about his undertakings, it was through his own regret and pain about the matter.
 Thus it has everything to do with how evil he was.

 Another person has agreed with me that Junior wasn't as fanatic DE before Azkaban as he was afterward, but also given their own, potentially valid view for why he lost his will to live.
 Viewing that he was still "certainly devoted nonetheless" because most of the loyal ones believed their master to be dead and as captured servants would lose their hope.

 Could Junior really have been one of those who genuinely believed Voldemort was dead?
-I mean, if he had truly believed so, and because of that chose to give up instead of to wait - then why did he say: "All I could think of was to continue searching for my master." or something along that line, when he was telling about his years under the Imperius Curse after he was out of Azkaban?
+I mean, if he had truly believed so, and because of that chose to give up instead of waiting - then why did he say: "All I could think of was to continue searching for my master." or something along that line, when he was telling about his years under the Imperius Curse after he was out of Azkaban?
 To me it seems that makes a paradox.
-How likely is it that he'd all the sudden come to change a genuine belief, on that drastical level?
+How likely is it that he'd all the sudden come to change a genuine belief, on that drastic level?

 The only ways he could hope to get out were if his father pardoned him or Voldemort saved him.
-Now which option do you think he'd thought more likely to happen.
+Now which option do you think he'd thought more likely to happen?
 And he must have all along had some hope that Voldemort was still out there because he downright obsessed about finding him after getting out.
 Whereas with his family he saw no hope and as said that disowning and sentence most likely was what he re-lived and felt over and over again.
 Thus, I'm more soon to believe it was his family issues that made him give up regardless of whatever devotion he felt for Voldemort.

 Remember all that I analyzed earlier, about the possible psychological process during his Azkaban year and about his part in the Longbottom torture.
-It was completely possible that he wasn't genuinely and strongly devoted to Voldemort untill that process took him there.
+It was completely possible that he wasn't genuinely and strongly devoted to Voldemort until that process took him there.

-For all this, in my eyes, his family was more important and emotional matter to him, than Voldemort.
-Thus he was also, in the deepest, more devoted to his family.
+For all this, in my eyes, his family was more important and emotional matter to him than Voldemort.
+Thus, he was also, in the deepest, more devoted to his family.

 KILLING HIS FATHER

 As I re-read from the book the other night, I noticed that Junior told Harry that it was "a very great pleasure" to kill his own father, but he was described to look "completely insane" when he said it.
 And he did not smile with glee about killing his father - of that we do not know how he felt as he merely said that he'd killed him and no tone of anything was described.
-The wicked, gleeful smile he had only when he recalled the moment when Voldy had cast the Imperius Curse on the father.
-He felt that the fact his father was now imprisoned and controlled, was the sweetest moment of his life.
+The wicked, gleeful smile he had only when he recalled the moment when Voldemort had cast the Imperius Curse on the father.
+He felt that the fact his father was now imprisoned and controlled was the sweetest moment of his life.
 Not the killing of him.
 I wouldn't be surprised of course if even that was, but the point is, the book does not suggest so.
 I thought the more essential motivation than the natural unforgiveness and despise Junior felt for his father, was the fact that he just was out of his mind and morals & Voldemort told him he must stop his father at all costs, and Junior, according to himself, wanted to prove himself to Voldemort.

 And as I already pointed out in the "After Azkaban and the AU part" section - he remembered in the book that his father had loved him - even in that horribly twisted and Voldemort-fanatic state of mind.
 So that feeling of being loved by his father, must have once been strong and meaningful to him.
 And he was in a life debt.
 For all this, I really, really don't think he actually wanted to kill his father.
 And as analyzed in the section mentioned, he might have even come to regret it, in time.